-The concepts and strategies in these modules have been developed from evidence based psychological practice, primarily Cognitive-Behaviour Therapy (CBT).
-CBT for depression and anxiety is based on the approach that depression and anxiety are the result of problematic cognitions (thoughts) and behaviours.
+The concepts and strategies in these modules have been developed from evidence based psychological practice, primarily Cognitive Behaviour Therapy.
+CBT for bipolar disorder is based on the approach that adjunctive psychological treatment is helpful to improve understanding of the illness, medication adherence, awareness of early warning signs of mood episodes, quality of life and to reduce symptoms.